 While radiology and histopathology are approaching the cancer cell from a macroscopic to a microscopic level, genetic sequencing is working its way up from a sub-microscopic level.
 High-throughput sequencing methods have all but replaced the conventional Sanger sequencing approach and have made it possible to sequence a cell’s whole genome in a matter of days or even hours.
 Massive genetic databases enable scientists to algorithmically identify pathogenic mutations within the overwhelming genetic variability of the human species.

 Is artificial intelligence (AI) technology ready to be utilized as a clinical tool by interventional oncologists?
-Not yet, but when it is, AI technology’s clinical impact may be as profound as advanced imaging is today.
-This is the consensus of two leading researchers developing AI for interventional oncology use, who presented back-to-back scientific sessions at ECIO 2021 on both the promise…
+Not yet, but when it is, AI technology’s clinical impact may be as profound as advanced imaging is today, two leading experts agree.

 Ideally, detailed knowledge about a cell population’s genetic aberrations helps to identify pathways that are instrumental for the growth of a specific tumour and can be inhibited with minimal collateral damage to the patient’s healthy cell populations.
 This so-called molecular profiling was implemented, among others, in the NIH-funded I-PREDICT trial.
 Of 83 patients with previously therapy-resistant tumours, 73 received an individual combinations of drugs matched to their respective molecular profile, with encouraging results regarding prolonged stable disease.
 To make results like these accessible to the medical community, there is now even a journal dedicated to personalized and precision oncology, Nature Precision Oncology (npj).